VIEW BY TOPIC

 A leader’s personal values often become the business’s driving force and will broadly determine the way they lead.
 Moreover, the leader is not concerned about how that might be used to accomplish the jobs, so long as the subordinates retain the values as part of their performance.

-Again, a leader differs from a boss in the style they aspire to motivate the team.
+Again, in a battle of leader vs boss, a leader differs from a boss in the style they aspire to motivate the team.

 Rewards and punishment typically characterize a boss’s effort to control and motivate the workforce.
 More often than not, the trend is centered on punishment, with employees being strictly monitored to assure that they do not stray from the expected standards.